-- 01 Executive summary

 - 02 Status of the audit

 - 03 Audit approach

 - 04 Significant findings

 - 05 Internal control recommendations

-- 06 Summary of misstatements
+- O6 Summary of misstatements

-- 07 Value for Money
+- Value for Money

 Appendix A: Draft management representation letter

 Appendix B: Draft audit report

 Appendix C: Independence

 Appendix D: Other communications

-Our reports are prepared in the context of the 'Statement of Responsibilities of auditors and audited bodies' and the 'Appointing Person Terms of Appointment' issued by Public Sector Audit Appointments Limited.
-Reports and letters prepared by appointed auditors and addressed to the Authority are prepared for the sole use of the Authority and we take no responsibility to any member or officer in their individual capacity or to any third party.
+Our reports are prepared in the context of the 'Statement of Responsibilities of auditors and audited bodies' and the 'Appointment' issued by Public Sector Audit Appointments Limited.

+Reports and letters prepared by appointed auditors and addressed to Leicester, Leicestershire and Rutland Combined Fire Authority ("the Authority") are prepared for the sole use of the Authority and we take no responsibility to any member or officer in their individual capacity or to any third party.

 Mazars LLP is the UK firm of Mazars, an international advisory and accountancy group.
 Mazars LLP is registered by the Institute of Chartered Accountants in England and Wales.